Accessibility statement for Leicestershire Fire and Rescue Service

 Preparation of this accessibility statement

 This statement was prepared on 15th September 2019.
-It was last updated on 28th November 2022.
+It was last updated on 20th April 2023 and will next be reviewed October 2023.
 This website was last tested on 25 August 2022.
 The test was carried out by the Government Digital Service (GDS).